NYPL/engineering-general/standards/technical-approach.md

 During the implementation phase, it is possible that the approved approach is deemed insufficient and the technical team pivots to a different solution.
 In this case, it is important to update the original TAD in the "Changelog" section at the bottom of the document.
 Including a changelog with a record of why something didn’t work the way we expected provides helpful context to new and exisitng team members.

+## TAD Examples

+### TADs that follow the above guidelines

+- [Reservoir Design System - Header App AWS Deployment](https://docs.google.com/document/d/1k8tAuQ6OEk23CsGE2p0uqWFmMBRF4Sp8K2r9YRyMkvU/edit#heading=h.kutc298lyner): This document describes the problem and architectural summary in detail without going over the recommended 10 page limit.
+Each approach includes pros and cons that are grounded in fact and the final recommendation follows technical best practices for maintainability.

+### TADs with opportunities for improvement

+- [OE Hybrid Mobile TAD](https://docs.google.com/document/d/1OP9vD78IxtP-S3LVwUvFFx-ZHtw8J20MqCUbgwu1GPs/edit#heading=h.kutc298lyner): This document is too long (28 pages) and should have been split up into _multiple_ TADs.

+- [Digital Research Books - Expose TOC for Single-Resource PDFs](https://docs.google.com/document/d/1k3RaT24glGBv9cccw2aqiYNSnFgB4SwZxiiNlogSUNM/edit#heading=h.kutc298lyner): This TAD is good, but it sat around for 6 months before implementation started.
+By the time we started implementing, we realized that we needed to re-think the technical approach and provide a new recommendation.
+This new approach should be documented in a changelog at the bottom of the document.

 ## Resources

 - [Shared TAD Google Drive](https://drive.google.com/drive/u/0/folders/0AN2RNnk4RBBwUk9PVA): All TADs should be added to this drive in the appropriate portfolio group's directory